RL-arch/detector/README.md

 ****************

-The script can be run from an IDE such as [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).

-(This can be done by starting the IDE from the Anaconda navigator home page (after downloading it), while the conda environment is specified after "on" in top of the screen. see: [Using IDEs](https://docs.anaconda.com/working-with-conda/ide-tutorials/) )
-(When using VSCode, also download the [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 ### Option1
+The script can be run from an IDE.
+We recommend to use [VSCode](https://code.visualstudio.com/).
+To execute the script:
+  - when using VSCode, install the [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
+  - Open Anaconda Navigator after downloading VSCode
+  - Navigate to the "Home" tab
+  - Check whether your environment name is shown in the top of the screen after: "all applications on"
+  - Look for VSCode within this tab and launch the IDE.
+  - Open the unzipped detector-main folder within VSCode.
+Find [here](https://code.visualstudio.com/docs/editor/workspaces#_singlefolder-workspaces) how to do this.
+  - Upon opening the folder, select the run.py file from the dropdown menu

-Run Code: ▶️
+  - Run the code via the ▶️ button.

-In the IDE, open the detector package, open [run.py](run.py) and run with the Run Code button.
+To learn more about using IDEs within anaconda navigator, click [here](https://docs.anaconda.com/working-with-conda/ide-tutorials/)

 ### Option2